jckdn/todo-app/README.md

 #### Dev

-- Shouldn't be using whatwg-fetch.
-Use the jest fetch mock package instead.
 - Would be nice to just use TS and ESM everywhere, instead of JS and CJS in places ([Babel](https://babeljs.io/) would help).
 - Tests for the unhappy paths, i.e, API POST/PUT validation errors and timeouts.